zxq0404/Raven/README.md

 # Raven

 Raven stands for "Real-time Attentive Video Enhancement Network".
 It is inspired by the three-eyed raven in game of thrones, who has "a thousand eyes and one", and apparently sees everything.
 The three eyed raven is magic of course, but we are pretty good at using modern technology to do magic.

-On one side, we have a lot of traffic cameras with live video streams, although most humans are probably disinterested in paying attention to these videos.
-On the other hand, computer vision has progressed a lot over the last few years, and for some jobs it may do better than human.
-So we can basically put 2 and 2 together and build Raven, a computer network that applies deep learning computer vision algorithm at scale, and provides real time analytics to the users.
+The main idea is to use a distributed system on the cloud to handle multiple live camera streams, with objection detection algorithm to provide real-time analytics of the cameras streams to the users.

 Raven is implemented by the following data pipeline: